A shrub growing to about 2 metres high.

-It grows in creek beds and on the banks of streams in forests, mainly in the coastal subdivisions but also into the eastern tablelands.
+It grows in creek beds and on the banks of streams in dry sclerophyll woodland forests.

-Leaves densely arranged, linear, subulate or terete, to 4 cm long, and 3 mm wide, with a short mucro.
+Callistemon spp. have simple and alternate to spiral leaves.
+In this species, leaves densely arranged, linear, subulate or terete, to 40 mm long, and 3 mm wide, with a short mucro.

 Flowers attract birds and bees.